 - diagnosis – summary of clinical history and examination leading to diagnosis and clarification of need for the IV infusion

-- a detailed description of the fluid that was/will be infused, the rate of infusion and any other additional relevant clinical information from the treating physician, and
+- a detailed description of the fluid that was/will be infused, the rate of infusion and any other additional relevant clinical information from the treating physician

-NOTE: The use of IV fluid replacement following exercise to correct mild to moderate dehydration is not clinically indicated nor substantiated by the medical literature.
+NOTE 2: The use of IV fluid replacement following exercise, to correct mild to moderate dehydration, is not clinically indicated nor substantiated by the medical literature.
+Oral rehydration has been shown to be as or more effective than IV fluid hydration.

-For additional information please refer to the medical information relating to the condition on the WADA website.
+For additional information please refer to the medical information relating to your condition on the WADA website.